FSB Border Service of Russia: Russian Federation

 In April 2012 Vladimir Pronichev announced that the country was planning to build 20 frontier posts in the Arctic region.
 Reasons for this development can be found in the increased abilities to explore hydrocarbon deposits in the north.
 It will also give Russia an ability to patrol and service the Northern Sea Route.

-In July 2014 Ukraine opened a criminal case against the head of the Border Guard Service Vladimir Kulishov; he was accused of financing “illegal military groups” in Eastern Ukraine who at the time fought against the Ukrainian army.
+In July 2014 Ukraine opened a criminal case against the head of the FSB Border Service Vladimir Kulishov; he was accused of financing "illegal military groups" in Eastern Ukraine who at the time fought against the Ukrainian army.

+Vladimir Kulishov claimed in May 2024 that about 70% of the weapons and equipment used by his service is "modern" (100% in the "operationally difficult" directions).
+He also said that more than 50 types of technical means were taken for supply by the service in 2023-2024, including UAVs, means to detect and counter them, coastal radars and thermal-optical imaging systems.
+About 150 domestic systems are in use.

+In August 2024, Ukrainian forces crossed the border into Kursk Oblast during the ongoing Russian invasion of Ukraine resulting in part of the oblast becoming under Ukrainian occupation.
+Conscripts from the FSB Border Service unsuccessfully defended the Russia–Ukraine border in the Kursk Oblast.

 Mission

-Responsibilities of the Border Guard Service of Russia include:
+Responsibilities of the Border Service of Russia include: